hidayathms/terraform-basics/README.md

 Then terraform considers that as a DRIFT.
 Drift means change in the configurtion that what terraform has created!!
 Teraform considers the properties that are mmenstioned in the code as a source of truth and will vanish the change that are done mannually.

+## Datasource
+Datasource in terraform helps you fecth the information of the already existing resources.
+These datasources are also specific to the resources and you need to get the information from the terraform documentation.